gabrielmcg/Docker-docs/ops/README.md

 <p class="p">To see how to check if your certs have been deployed correctly, see Appendix D.</p>

+<p class="p">If you have installed Grafana, you will be asked to reset the default admin password the first time you access the user interface. </p>

 </div>

 <div class="topic nested2" aria-labelledby="ariaid-title69" id="install-kubectl">
 <h3 class="title topictitle3" id="ariaid-title69">Installing kubectl</h3>